"My Business Can't Even Make R500": Takealot Driver's Daily Earnings Impress South Africa

 Other delivery drivers show their earnings

 The young man inspired other drivers to take to the internet with their own realistic earnings.
-Online users admitted that they were struggling to make the same amount of money in their own businesses and working different jobs.
+Online users admitted that they were struggling to make the same amount of money, while others admitted they needed to be more considerate of delivery drivers.

 South Africans working in delivery shared their earnings